Prem-ium/BingRewards/README.md

 Daily Sets: (30*30) = 900

-This adds up to 9000 points, conservatively (not accounting for streak bonuses or more activities which usually net very high, random amount of points), which ends up being a minimum of $6.92/per month per account on level 2. $34.61/ per month with an instance of 5 level 2 reward accounts.
+This adds up to 9000 points, conservatively (not accounting for streak bonuses or more activities which usually net very high, random amount of points), which ends up being a minimum of $6.92/per month per account on level 2. $41.52/ per month with an instance of 6 conncurrent level 2 reward accounts.

 ## License & Contributing